Shaharyaar7/Owner-API/README.md

 # RENT-A-BLOCK

 # Owner API
-owner api is an api which provides APIs using express and MySQL.
+Owner api is an api which provides APIs using express and MySQL.
 By which we can retrive, update and add property details.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.